 What are some of the general challenges during your service year?
 How do you cope?

-At City Year, you typically work anywhere between 10-12 hours each day.
+At City Year, our student success coaches typically work anywhere between 10-12 hours each day.
 Those are long days.
 Despite all of the awesome work you are doing, naturally lengthy hours can catch up with you.
 Some days will be more challenging than others, but in those tough moments, leaning on your teammates is immensely beneficial.
 Each team makes it a point at the end of the day to debrief and meet together.
 Ending on a positive note is prioritized before you leave the school.

 At City Year, you will be coached on how to troubleshoot and be solution-oriented.
 You will receive frequent feedback when reaching out to your teammates and staff about challenges you face in your service whether it’s about life-work balance, a tough student or meeting a deadline.
 It’s also important to remember to utilize your weekends to relax and reflect.
 You will do a lot of important and fulfilling work during the week, so finding time on the weekends to rest your body and mind will only get you ready for the next week ahead.